Crossings of the Houston & Texas Central, the Missouri - Kansas - Texas, the St. Louis Southwestern, and the International & Great Northern railroads

 subsidiary H&TC had the responsibility for staffing Tower 21.
 In most cases, the

-railroad that designed and built a tower would also take responsibility for staffing
+railroad that designed and built a tower would also take the lead for staffing

 it.
-The recurring operation and maintenance (O&M) expenses for staffing,
+The recurring operation and maintenance (O&M) expenses for labor,

 utilities and materials would be shared by